xebialabs/blueprints/azure/basic-aks-cluster/README.md

 ```

 ## Tools and technologies

+None

 <!--Dev create this section for consistency with other blueprint readmes (see https://github.com/xebialabs/blueprints/tree/master/gcp/microservice-ecommerce for example)-->

 ## Minimum required versions

-This blueprint version requires at least the below versions of the specified tools to work properly.
+This blueprint version requires at least the following versions of the specified tools to work properly:

 - XL Deploy: Version 8.6.1
-- XL CLI: Version 8.6
+- XL CLI: Version 8.6.0

 ## Prerequisites

 To run the YAML that this blueprint generates, you need:
 * Azure login credentials in order to create the cluster
 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/).
 Ensure that you are [signed in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).